Easy Banana Pudding Recipe

 What To Put On Bananas To Keep From Browning In Banana Pudding?

-A recipe like this one can be prepared right before serving.
-So if browning is a concern, try that first.
+A recipe like this one should be prepared right before serving.
+So if browning is a concern, just make sure you eat it immediately.

 But if you must make it more ahead of time, then slice your bananas and toss them with a couple of tablespoons of lemon juice before blending them.
 Yes, and you’ll be able to taste the lemon, which is why you will most likely want to add the optional honey if you go this route.